MicrosoftDocs/Devices-docs/surface-hub/surface-hub-smart-camera-tech-specs.md

 1. Software license required.
 Sold separately.
 2. Available when running Windows 10 Team edition or Windows 10/11 Pro/Enterprise.
 3. Microsoft’s Limited Warranty is in addition to your consumer law rights.
-4. Surface Hub Smart Camera, sold separately starting March 2022, dynamically adjusts the video feed for remote participants.
-Surface Hub Smart Camera is included in the box with the following models: Surface Hub 3 50", Surface Hub 3" 85", and Surface Hub 2S 85".
+4. Surface Hub Smart Camera dynamically adjusts the video feed for remote participants.<sup>2</sup> Surface Hub Smart Camera is included in the box with the following models: Surface Hub 3 50", Surface Hub 3" 85", and Surface Hub 2S 85".

 ## Learn more